 The Egan Leadership Center is the "starting point" for any visitor to campus.
 Located at 901 South Fourth Street, this facility is named after Spalding's former President, Sister Eileen Egan.
-Serving as the University student center, you will find the following departments located here: Academic Advising Center, Admissions, Adult Accelerated Program, Bookstore, Bursar's Office, Campus Café (The Pod), Enrollment Services, Financial Aid, International Programs, Registrar, Student Counseling Center, Student Development & Campus Life, Student Lounge and classrooms.
+Serving as the University student center, you will find the following departments located here: Academic Advising Center, Admissions, FLEX Program, Bookstore, Bursar's Office, Campus Café (The Pod), Enrollment Services, Financial Aid, International Programs, Registrar, Student Counseling Center, Student Development & Campus Life, Student Lounge and classrooms.
 Containing over 33,000 square feet on three floors, the building also houses a 125-seat lectorium.

 Kosair Charities College of Health and Natural Sciences

 The Kosair Charities College of Health and Natural Sciences, located at 901 S. Third Street, is home to the Auerbach School of Occupational Therapy, the School of Natural Science, and the Athletic Training Program.